Blade Base: Jumping Base

 Closest thing to a useful combination with it is one designed to jump away at the end of the match (or cause a violent upper attack-based collision while scraping), however even this is at best a luck-based strategy, and even for a luck based strategy it is still not that great.

-While the tips fit on Neo SG (Double Bearing Version) Shaft's tip part part, the reverse isn't true - it could perhaps be forced on but this risks damaging the tip cap (likely in a manner which could cause it to become prone to falling off), so this is not recommended, and of course, there is currently no ruling on the legality of this.
+The Hasbro version's tips fit on Neo SG (Double Bearing Version) Shaft's tip part part.
 The former is interesting for looking at how different tip shapes perform on bearing-supported shafts, however, and has some interesting results with the Ball tip being quite competitive with Customize Grip Base (being a slightly more predictable if a little less stable version of the original ) and the Flat tip being okay if outclassed for Spin Stealing Attack.